JodieC9/BIS15W2024Ecosphere/Ecosphere/Jodie/log10mass_and_diet.md

 ## R Markdown

-##Background and Analysis Goals For our project, we are interested in analyzing the life history traits of the winter birds in the "Population trends for North American winter birds based on hierarchical models".We seek to determine which combination of life history variables results in the lowest extinction risk of winter birds.
+##Background and Analysis Goals

+For our project, we are interested in analyzing the life history traits of the winter birds in the "Population trends for North American winter birds based on hierarchical models".
+We seek to determine which combination of life history variables results in the lowest extinction risk of winter birds in the context of increasing concern with climate change.

 In this rmd file, we will specifically look at `Log10mass` and `Diet` from the `ecosphere` data.
+We seek to determine which family of birds has the lowest extinction risk only based on their survival ability from weight and diet composition.

 ## Load the Libraries